 Dog owners know that dogs can eat some pretty odd things.
-However, it can be an indication of more serious issues if you catch him eating just regular dirt.
+While we may not know exactly why dogs eat rocks, it can be an indication of more serious issues if you catch him eating just regular dirt.
 Known as pica, or the ingestion of a nonfood material, this issue can be caused by physical, behavioral, or nutritional reasons.
 It can also be caused by boredom or stress.

 So, why do dogs eat dirt?
 No matter what the reason is, it’s important to stop the behavior before your dog eats dirt that contains broken glass or pesticides.